Ale-JRD/Trads/content/post/index-T1.md

 Lili spoke.

-「These Sacraments… They seem smarter than when we were commanding them.
-They’ve probably gained more abilities.」
+“These Sacraments… They seem smarter than when we were commanding them.
+They’ve probably gained more abilities.”

 “They were once limited to simpler orders.”, she added.

 At that moment,

-「PREPARE FOR ATTAAAAAACK—!」
+“PREPARE FOR ATTAAAAAACK—!”

 The command was given, and the war horn sounded.